antzGames/Godot-Universal-Settings-Plugin/README.md

 - SFX
 - Voice

 The `Master` bus is mandatory, but if you do not have the remaining audio buses (Music, SFX, Voice) configured in your project, the plugin will automatically not show them in the settings screen.
-There is more information about audio settings and configuring audio buses further down.
+There is more information about audio settings and configuring audio buses [below](#audio-bus-configuration).

 ## Supported Settings by Renderer